GatewayChecker/common/README.md

 9/19/23
 Parse method for Sgtin class now throws an exception if the parsing fails.

+2.12.1
+10/26/23
+Added throws IllegalArgumentException to the getGln method in the Sgln class.

 ---------------------------------------------
 Where to update the common package version for a new release. pom.xml